 These are common types of accidents at holiday parties.
 People are at greater risk of a fall during this time of the year.
 The most common injuries are alcohol-related.
 But can a person make a claim if they were drunk at the holiday party?
 If the guest was on alcohol or other drugs when the accident occurred, chances are he or she will be more than 50% at fault.
 This is a very common scenario at nightclubs and other places hosting holiday parties.

 Slip and fall accidents at very common at grocery stores.
 People are shopping during the holiday rush and may not be aware of their surroundings.
 It is important to stay alert at all times.
 Something as simple as a banana peel or wet floor can cause a fall.
-In such cases, your Aventura slip and fall attorney will investigate your circumstances and determine who is liable for the accident.
+In such cases, your personal injury attorney will investigate your circumstances and determine who is liable for the accident.

 While nobody expects to get injured at a holiday party, it can happen and you need to be prepared.
-If you have been injured in someone else’s property this holiday season, contact one of our talented Miami personal injury attorneys today and schedule your initial consultation.
+If you have been injured in someone else’s property this holiday season, contact one of our talented personal injury attorney today and contact us to schedule your initial consultation.
 We wish everyone have a safe holiday season!